garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 ![Rep](/images/representations.jpg)

 ## Drug representation
-One of the first things that we need to decide is how we represent the drugs, because drugs can be represented in several ways: we can draw the molecule or we can use text-based representations of the drugs like [InChI](https://es.wikipedia.org/wiki/International_Chemical_Identifier) or [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) which are sequences of characters that represent the chemical structure of a molecule without losing information about it.
+Before doing any drug parameterization we need to find a meaningful way to represent a drug, because drugs can be represented in several ways: we can draw the molecule or we can use text-based representations of the drugs like [InChI](https://es.wikipedia.org/wiki/International_Chemical_Identifier) or [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) which are sequences of characters that represent the chemical structure of a molecule without losing information about it.
 That means that you can easily interconvert SMILES/InChI and drug drawings.
 Due to its simplicity compared with InChI I will use SMILES in the rest of the post.
 {: style="text-align: justify"}
 ![SMILES](/images/SMILES.png)